A New Approximation Technique for Resource-Allocation Problems: Scheduling with Outliers

-Case 3: There are exactly 2 singleton jobs: We have $n_1=2$.
-Following similar counting arguments, we can show that each machine must have exactly two floating jobs assigned to it and each job except two is assigned to exactly two machines fractionally (Config-2 of Figure \ref{fig:config}).
+\SN \textbf{Case 3:} There are exactly two singleton jobs.
+We have $n_1=2$.
+Then the number of linear constraints is again the last ``$1$'' comes from the single profit constraint.
+The number of floating variables $v$ by the averaging argument is Thus we must have $n_k = m_k = 0$ for all $k \geq 3$, and $m_1=0$ -- and thus also that $v = EQ$.
+Also, every floating machine has exactly two floating jobs assigned to it and each job -- except for the two singleton jobs -- is assigned to exactly two machines fractionally: this is handled by Config-2.

+\SN \textbf{Case 4:} There is exactly one singleton job.
+We have $n_1=1$ here.
+Then the number of linear constraints is